Hotels near Woodleaf Speedway

 Which hotels near Woodleaf Speedway are great for a weekend getaway?

 Several hotels near Woodleaf Speedway are ideal for a weekend getaway.
-Courtyard by Marriott Salisbury NC (15.79 mi) offers a pool and on-site dining.
-Courtyard Statesville Mooresville / Lake Norman (26.32 mi) offers a pool and on-site dining.
+Courtyard by Marriott Salisbury NC (15.79 mi, from $179/night) and Courtyard Statesville Mooresville / Lake Norman (26.32 mi, from $149/night) both offer a pool and on-site dining.

 Which hotels near Woodleaf Speedway are good for families?